walterxie/MEP-tutorial/README.md

 ### Setting the substitution model

-We will use the HKY model with empirical base frequencies for all three partitions.
+We will use the HKY model and estimate base frequencies for all three partitions.
-To do this, first switch to the `Site Model` panel, and then choose `HKY` from the `Subst Model` drop-boxes, and `Empirical` from the `Frequencies` drop-boxes.
+To do this, first switch to the `Site Model` panel, and then choose `HKY` from the `Subst Model` drop-boxes, and `Estimated` from the `Frequencies` drop-boxes.
 Also remember to check the `estimate` checkbox for the `Mutation Rate`.
 After three mutation rates are all set to estimate, it will eventually trigger to check the `Fix mean mutation rate` box.